Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Unsure about the instructions?
 Check out our complete Extract Brewing Guide for Beginners to learn more.

 And remember, you’re free to try a dozen different methods and get as creative as you want with both the alcoholic and non-alcoholic recipes.
 If you don’t like a certain flavor, such as wintergreen, you are welcome to try other leaves, roots, and herbs.
-That’s what makes root beer so nifty—as long as you’re using roots, you technically can’t go wrong.
+That’s what makes it so nifty—as long as you’re using roots, you technically can’t go wrong.

 Now You’re At The Root of Beer

 Yes, root beer, when brewed the traditional way, is technically a beer.
-You use sugar, water, and yeast, along with sassafras root or root beer extract to make root beer.
+You use sugar, water, and yeast, along with sassafras root or root beer extract to make it.
 When the beverage is left to ferment, you can get a small amount of alcohol.
 As such, the fermentation process is essentially identical to beer.

 The UK banned root beer in 2014 after citing health concerns.
 However, this is mainly on root beers that have a significant amount of sodium benzoate in the ingredients.
 You can still purchase healthier root beers online in the UK.